IBM/innovate-digital-bank/README.md

 Innovate is a dummy digital bank composed of a set of microservices that communicate with each other; created to demonstrate cloud-native web apps.

 A live version deployed on a kubernetes cluster in IBM Cloud is available here: http://184.173.1.59:30060/ To test it out, sign up for an account.
-A process runs periodically to dump randomized transactions and bills for user accounts, so give it a couple of minutes and login again to see your populated profile.
+A process runs periodically to dump randomized transactions and bills for user accounts, so give it a couple of minutes and refresh to see your populated profile.
 Otherwise, you can insert, modify & delete your own transactions, bills or accounts by directly invoking the APIs described in the [docs](#docs).

 ## Flow
 ![Demo architecture](docs/flow.png)